-Unitholder cash distributions per common unit have been:

-Per Unit Amount 2011 2010 2009 First Quarter \$ 0.426745 \$ 0.449222 \$ 0.401205 Second Quarter \$ 0.417027 \$ 0.412207 \$ 0.271354 Third Quarter \$ 0.455546 \$ 0.471081 \$ 0.286968 Fourth Quarter \$ 0.448553 \$ 0.354074 \$ 0.321540
+Unitholder cash distributions per common unit have been: Per Unit Amount 2011 2012 2010 First Quarter \$ 0.541883 \$ 0.426745 \$ 0.449222 Second Ouarter \$ 0.456351 \$ 0.417027 \$ 0.412207 Third Quarter \$ 0.343252 \$ 0.455546 \$ 0.471081 Fourth Quarter \$ 0.433232 \$ 0.448553 \$ 0.354074

-Distributions beginning with the first quarter of 2010 were paid on 30,675,431 units; distributions from the second quarter of 2009 through the fourth quarter of 2009 were paid on 29,840,431 units; previous distributions above were paid on 28,240,431 units.
+Distributions beginning with the first quarter of 2010 were paid on 30,675,431 units.
 Fourth quarter distributions are paid in February of the following calendar year to unitholders of record in January or February of such following year.
-The partnership agreement requires the next cash distribution to be paid by May 15, 2012.
+The partnership agreement requires the next cash distribution to be paid by May 15, 2013.

-6. Unaudited Oil and Natural Gas Reserve and Standardized Measure Information
+Unaudited Oil and Natural Gas Reserve and Standardized Measure Information

 The NPIs represent net profits overriding royalty interests in various properties owned by the operating partnership.
 The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 574 counties and parishes in 25 states.
 Amounts set forth herein attributable to the NPIs reflect our 96.97% net share.
-The estimated quantities at the end of 2011 include for the first time 96.97% of the Minerals NPI reserves shown in "Item 2 -Properties - Net Profits Interest.
-Although new discoveries have occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2011 that would have a material effect on our estimated proved developed reserves.
+The estimated quantities at the end of 2011 included for the first time 5,888 mmcf of natural gas and 223 mbbls of oil which is 96.97% of the Minerals NPI reserves.
+At the end of 2012, 96.97% of the Minerals NPI reserves were 5,579 mmcf of natural gas and 244 mbbls of oil.
+Although new activity has occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2012 that would have a material effect on our estimated proved developed reserves.

 In accordance with FASB ASC 932 and Securities and Exchange Commission rules and regulations, the following information is presented with regard to the Royalty Properties and NPIs oil and natural gas reserves, all of which are proved, developed and located in the United States.
 These rules require inclusion as a supplement to the basic financial statements a standardized measure of discounted future net cash flows relating to proved oil and natural gas reserves.
 The standardized measure, in management's opinion, should be examined with caution.
-The basis for these disclosures is petroleum engineers' reserve studies which contain imprecise estimates of quantities and rates of production of reserves.
+The basis for these disclosures are petroleum engineers' reserve studies which contain imprecise estimates of quantities and rates of production of reserves.
 Revision of prior year estimates can have a significant impact on the results.
 Also, exploration and production improvement costs in one year may significantly change previous estimates of proved reserves and their valuation.
 Values of unproved properties and anticipated future price and cost increases or decreases are not considered.
 Therefore, the standardized measure is not necessarily a best estimate of the fair value of oil and natural gas properties or of future net cash flows.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) December 31, 2011, 2010 and 2009
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS December 31, 2012, 2011, and 2010